 Timber sections milled from sugar gum is known to have little defect and is desired for its durability.
 It is particularly suited to situations that require high strength and where appearance is also important, like flooring and joinery applications.
 Sugar gum polishes to a refined finish making it highly sought after for decorative applications also.
 The timber’s grain features include figure and fiddle-back, suitable for most other applications and Its durability makes it a valuable timber for external use.

-- JOINERY sections ( made to order based available on feedstock)
+- JOINERY sections (made to order pending feedstock)